Vigilante (character): Miscellaneous

 An original incarnation of Vigilante named Jake Chill appears in Batman Beyond (vol. 2).
 He is the great-grandnephew of Joe Chill and a former member of Derek Powers' "Quiet Squad", a small team of Wayne-Powers security guards who served as Powers' personal hit and intimidation squad.
-Additionally, he is revealed to be the murder of Warren McGinnis, father of the new Batman, Terry McGinnis.
-Following Powers' disappearance, the Quiet Squad was fired, which left Jake destitute and stricken with guilt over Warren's murder.
-Forced to move into Neo-Gotham's slums, he descends into alcoholism and depression until he fends off a gang of thugs attacking his apartment, finds new purpose in life, and becomes a superhero using his Wayne-Powers security equipment in an attempt to redeem himself.
-Calling himself the "Vigilante", he proves himself a dedicated and competent ally to Terry, the new Catwoman, and Dick Grayson in defending Neo-Gotham amidst the Jokerz's uprising, though neither the GCPD nor Terry fully trust Jake, who is later killed by the Jokerz.
-Upon learning Jake killed his father, Terry becomes furious with Jake, but appreciates the latter's heroism, though he also discovers Bruce Wayne knew Jake's secret and withheld it from him, leading to a rift developing between Terry and Wayne.
+Additionally, Jake murdered Warren McGinnis, father of the new Batman, Terry McGinnis.
+Seeking to atone for his misdeeds, he uses his Wayne-Powers security equipment to become the Vigilante and works alongside Batman until he is killed by the Jokerz.